 Norm Architects design consists of two materials that can be combined as desired.
 The fronts are available sawn smoked oak and sawn natural oak.
 The fronts come without handles and have a 5 × 5 mm edge on the back.
 The handles come in four different variants; metal, brass, black coated steel, and stainless steel.
 We recommend handles for integrated appliances, but you can always choose handles as an alternative to a push system for all your fronts.

 The fronts are veneered on the front and back, and the same wood is used on the solid edges.
 The doors are wax-coated.

-Norm Architects recommends a 20 mm countertop in fiber concrete or solid, smoked oak.
+Norm Architects recommends a 20 mm countertop in solid oak.
 The price of your countertop depends on the size, cuts and whether you need a sink etc. Hence, we prefer a hand drawing and exact specifications of your needs before we give you a price.

-Norm Architects recommends using cover panels and plinths in the same material as the kitchen fronts.
-The plinth is more elegant in black.
-Additions can be added to the smoked oak variant.
+Norm Architects recommends using cover panels and toe kicks in the same finish as the fronts.
+SURFACE is available in sawn cut natural oak veneer or sawn cut smoked oak veneer variants.

 It is not possible to change the colors on the fronts.
 Instead, the elements can be combined for different expressions.
 For example, a fiber concrete countertop can be used with fronts in sawn smoked oak as well as sawn natural oak.
 A mix of cabinet fronts and doors made of different materials will create a unique look and feel.